Biology

 BIO 390cr Seminar: Topics in Environmental Biology-Coral Reef Ecology and Conservation (3 Credits)

 Coral reefs occupy a small portion of Earth’s surface, but their importance to the marine ecosystem is great.
-This seminar considers the geologic importance and ecological interactions of coral reefs.
-We focus on the status of coral reefs worldwide, considering effects of environmental and anthropogenic disturbances (e.g., major storms, eutrophication, acidification, overfishing).
+This course considers the geologic importance and ecological interactions of coral reefs.
+It focuses on the status of coral reefs worldwide, considering effects of environmental and anthropogenic disturbances (e.g., major storms, eutrophication, acidification, overfishing).
 Methods for reef conservation are examined.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}

 Spring, Variable